Answer a few simple questions to make your document in minutes

 The specifications for PoA forms vary in each state; however, in Maine, your document must be signed by two witnesses.
 As a general rule, your witness(es) must be 18 years old or older, and none of them should also be designated as your Power of Attorney agent.

-See Maine Healthcare Power of Attorney law: §5-803
+See Maine Medical/Healthcare Power of Attorney law: §5-803